bcit-pollination/server-database/readme.md

 11) Change the "MySQL Server Port" to "3306".

-12) Change the "Username" to "root".
+12) Change the "Username" to "server".

+13) Password: "j20mak1#*1152t"

-13) Leave all the remaining fields blank, and click "Test Connection".
+14) Leave all the remaining fields blank, and click "Test Connection".

-14) Your workspace should now be connected to the server's database, so you can now work on it remotely.
+15) Your workspace should now be connected to the server's database, so you can now work on it remotely.

 How to run an sql file on the database: